The Michigan partnerships are coming fast and furious this month.

 If multi-state online poker happens somewhere down the road — and if it leads to a second online poker boom — there’s a remote chance Scientific Games could elect to develop an online poker product.
 In the meantime, however, FireKeepers is probably making the correct (if conservative) decision to stick to the casino and sports verticals.

-That leaves Four Winds, which has three properties, the largest of which is in New Buffalo.
-It seems very likely at this point that we’ll hear a partnership announcement from them in the near future.
+That leaves Soaring Eagle, in Mt.
+Pleasant, and Four Winds, which has three properties, the largest of which is in New Buffalo.
+It seems very likely at this point that we’ll hear a partnership announcement from those in the near future.

 Then there are the three commercial casinos in Detroit.